MotiurRahman/Food_Lover/README.md

 - You can select any five food and add cost per food then add shpping and cooking chage then it will calculate the total cost

-# The following technologies I have used to develop this platform
+# The following technologies I have used to develop this website

 - HTML5
 - CSs